 Child’s Gate to Learning is a Chicago, IL based, non-profit, volunteer organization founded in 1998.
 The group’s founders wanted to help address the multiple social problems that emerged in Lithuania after independence was re-established in 1990, following 50 years of Soviet occupation.
 The Lithuanian people are still faced with high unemployment, poverty, alcoholism, disintegration of family structure, and many feel a sense of hopelessness.
 Truancy, delinquency, substance abuse, and depression continue to be problematic.
 All of these social issues have had a devastating impact on the children and adolescents of Lithuania.

-Child’s Gate to Learning currently supports, by various fund-raising activities, eleven after-school and day centers that work with children and youths from at risk and economically disadvantaged families.
+Child’s Gate to Learning currently supports, by various fund-raising activities, eight after-school and day centers that work with children and youths from at risk and economically disadvantaged families.
 It is estimated that more than 400 children each year benefit from group-supported programs at the centers.
 The five character building programs, developed by a subcommittee of experienced educators, social workers and other psychologists, continue to be used by the centers.

 The goals of Child’s Gate to Learning are: